A nuclear site is on tribes’ ancestral lands. Their voices are being left out on key cleanup talks

 “It’s an old scabbed-over wound,” Murphy said.

 Currently, the agencies plan to convert high-level radioactive waste into glass form that would be sent to a deep geological repository, said Ecology Department spokesperson Ryan Miller.
-Low-level waste would be converted and disposed of permanently in stainless steel containers at the Hanford site.
+Low-level waste would be converted and disposed of permanently in stainless steel containers at a landfill at the Hanford site.

 But there isn’t a deep geologic repository in the U.S. to dispose of the high-level waste, he said.
 And turning that waste into a glass form is reliant on a plant that hasn’t been completed and “faces ongoing technical challenges,” according to a U.S. Government Accountability Office report published last month.